 - Translation, Cultural Adaptation, and the Challenges of Communication in Health Promotion [May 2018]: This workshop, included in the larger NEH-sponsored Global Medical Humanities Curriculum Development Workshop, will introduce participants to translation and interpretation research, as well as the technologies that assist this work.

 The Summer African Language Institute

-The Kansas African Studies Center and the Department of African and African-American Studies at the University of Kansas sponsor an annual Summer African Language Institute on the Lawrence campus.
-In 2018, the SALI will run from June 6th through July 28th.
+The Kansas African Studies Center and the Department of African and African-American Studies at the University of Kansas sponsor the Summer African Language Institute on the Lawrence campus from June 6 – July 28, 2017.
 The institute will offer expert instruction in beginning and intermediate Kiswahili (among other African languages), where students will experience the equivalent of one year of university-level language instruction in just eight weeks of instruction.
 The environment of the Institute fosters a close community of African language learners over the course of both summer sessions.
 All language courses will be supplemented with a variety of activities including guest lectures, field trips, films, language tables, and cultural immersion.
 In addition to language classes and extracurricular activities.

 Students in this LAB are expected to complete at least one year of KiSwahili before participating in the August 2018 field school.
 The cost of summer tuition to cover these courses, as well as room and board in Lawrence, are the responsibility of the student.
 Those who complete elementary KiSwahili (KISW 110 and KISW 120) during the academic year are eligible to apply for a summer FLAS fellowship, which covers full tuition and a stipend to assist students with costs related to the field school in Tanzania.